-$^{72}$ For Riverine Flooding loss information, SHELDUS compiles data from the monthly Storm Data publication produced by NOAA's National Centers for Environmental Information.
+72 For Riverine Flooding loss information, SHELDUS compiles data from the monthly Storm Data publication produced by NOAA's National Centers for Environmental Information.

-$LRB{RFLD}{Co}$ consatvee is the Loss Ratio per Basis representing the ratio of loss to exposure dollars or impacted people).

-$Loss{RFLD}$ co CosaTvine is the loss (by consequence type) experienced from the Riverine to have been exposed to the Riverine Flooding event-day (in dollars or
+LRB {RFLD CoCnsqType} is the Loss Ratio per Basis representing the ratio of loss to exposure experienced by a specific county due to the occurrence of a specific Riverine Flooding event-day.
+Calculation is performed for each consequence type (building, population, and agriculture).
+Loss {RFLD CoCnsqType} is the loss (by consequence type) experienced from the Riverine Flooding event-day documented to have occurred in the county (in dollars or impacted people).
+HLRExposure {RFLD CoCnsqType} is the value (by consequence type) of the susceptible area estimated to have been exposed to the Riverine Flooding event-day (in dollars or people).

-Flooding event-day documented to have occurred in the county (in

-$HLRExposure{RFLD}{}{Co}{}{CnsqTvpe}$ is the value (by consequence type) of the susceptible area estimated